The 2025 Java Developer RoadMap (with Resources)

 If you are creating global applications that show information in many different languages across the world, then you should have a good knowledge of character encodings.

 It basically tells your browser how to show your data.
-If you want to learn more about Computer Science, you can also check out Introduction to Computer Science and Programming Specialization by University of London.
+If you want to learn more about Computer Science, you can also check out Introduction to Computer Science and Programming Specialization by the University of London.

 6. SQL

-This is another common tech skill that every Java developer should learn as it will help you to troubleshoot back-end issues.
-If you know SQL you can understand the stored procedure, query database, and find out whether the issue is in the Java layer or Database layer.
+If you know SQL you can understand the stored procedure, query the database, and find out whether the issue is in the Java layer or the Database layer.

 If you need a resource, I suggest looking at the Complete SQL + Databases Bootcamp: Zero to Mastery course by Andrei Negaoie on ZTM Academy.

-Btw, you would need a ZTM membership to join this course which costs around $39 per month but also provides access to many super engaging and useful courses like his Java Programming Bootcamp: Zero to Mastery, which is a great resource to learn Java in depth.
+Btw, you would need a ZTM membership to join this course which costs around $39 per month but also provides access to many super engaging and useful courses like his Java Programming Bootcamp: Zero to Mastery, which is a great resource to learn Java in-depth.
 You can also use my code FRIENDS10 to get a 10% discount on any subscription you choose.

 7. Design Patterns

-There is no doubt that every programmer should know Git and Github as they are the standard in terms of version control and code repository.
 If you want to learn and master Design Patterns, particularly OOP Design patterns then I suggest you join the Design Patterns in Java course by Dmitri Nestruk on Udemy.
-This is a great course to learn the modern implementation of classic design patterns in Java.

-If you need more resources, you can also check out my earlier articles about the best design patterns books and courses to learn Object-Oriented Design patterns in depth.
+If you need more resources, you can also check out my earlier articles about the best design patterns books, and courses to learn Object-Oriented Design patterns in depth.

-The 2024 Java Developer RoadMap
+The 2025 Java Developer RoadMap (with Resources)

-Now, let’s explore this Java developer roadmap together and find out what tools, frameworks, libraries, APIs, tools, and skills you can learn to become a professional Java developer in 2024.
+Now, let’s explore this Java developer roadmap together and find out what tools, frameworks, libraries, APIs, tools, and skills you can learn to become a professional Java developer in 2025.

 1. Tools